 Make sure you hire a licensed solar installer.
 This help guarantee that the work is done properly using current best installation practices.
 If a solar energy system in Utah doesn't connect to the grid, it's exempt from contractor licensing requirements.
 For other jobs, solar contractors must hold license S202, a specialty classification from the Utah Division of Occupational and Professional Licensing.

-Check Google Reviews, TrustPilot, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar companies.
-Detailed reviews can help you assess a provider's reliability and customer service.
-Stay away from providers with few or mainly poor reviews.
+Check Google Reviews, TrustPilot, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar companies.
+Detailed reviews on these platforms can help you assess a provider's integrity and customer service.
+Be wary of providers with few or mainly poor reviews.

 Incentive Amount: